jigyasa1216/Resume-Scanner/README.md

 # Resume-Scanner
 This project is made for MLH NIT Raipur Hackathon October 2021.
-It is made with Python and NLP.
+It is purely made with Python and NLP.
 # WHAT IS RESUME SCANNER?

 **The main objective of this Resume Scanner is to analyse the Resume of the student and to compare it with the company's requirments**